Inter IKEA Group (Inter IKEA Holding S.A. and all its subsidiaries) is owned by Interogo Foundation, based in Liechtenstein and established in 1989.

 Interogo is an enterprise foundation (Unternehmensstiftung) with the status of a legal person under Liechtenstein law.
 Its main purpose is to own and govern Inter IKEA Group and to invest in Inter IKEA and thereby in the further expansion of the IKEA Concept, in order to secure the independence and the longevity of the Group and the IKEA Concept.

 Retained earnings within the Inter IKEA Group are reinvested in the Group’s long term business.
-Investments are also made in financial instruments to provide a financial reserve for future possible needs.
+Funds required for reserves for possible future needs are conservatively invested.

 Governance of Interogo Foundation